 Score cards should not be shared, exchanged or returned, since initially rounds will be none qualifying for handicaps most players should not require scorecards.
 We recommend matchplay be adopted for now and no inter group competing should take place.

 When you have completed your round please leave the club immediately.
 You can discuss how good you were by social messaging.
-It is important that we do not congregate when we have finished.

 The Tee boxes will not have any markers on them, this is so the Greenstaff will not have to move them on and off the teeing area when it comes to mowing them.